SteelCompendium/data-md-dse/Bestiary/War Dog Cognivite.md

   effects:
   - name: Effect
-    effect: 'The cognivite chooses an ally within 10 squares, then chooses whether each target is [[Taunted|taunted]] by the ally or the ally has **cover** whenever they’re attacked by a target until the start of the cognivite’s next turn. '
+    effect: 'The cognivite chooses an ally within 10 squares, then chooses whether each target is [[Taunted|taunted]] by the ally or the ally has **cover** whenever they''re attacked by a target until the start of the cognivite''s next turn. '

 ```